 2 1/4 cup (9 ounces) traditional whole wheat flour (I used KA Organic)

-Place butter in a saucepan and heat over medium until it melts and just begins to turn brown.
-(KA didn’t brown theirs, AG did).
-Add the brown sugar to the hot, bubbly, butter and turn off heat.
-Stir sugar and hot butter in saucepan, allowing sugar to dissolve slightly from residual heat.
+Melt the butter in a saucepan.
+Add the brown sugar to the butter and turn off heat.
+Stir sugar into the hot butter in saucepan, allowing sugar to dissolve slightly from residual heat.
 Pour into a mixing bowl and let cool for about 30 minutes (or to room temperature)

-Stir in the vanilla, salt, baking soda, baking powder, corn syrup and vinegar.
+Stir in the vanilla, salt, baking soda, baking powder, espresso powder (if using) corn syrup and vinegar.
 Add the eggs, beating well after each.
 Add flour, stirring to combine, and then mix in the chips.
 Cover dough and chill.
 KA says “overnight” but I do not know why.
 I chilled mine for 2 hours and that seemed like plenty of time.
+Update: Overnight gives better results as the wheat absorbs more moisture.

 Preheat the oven to 375 degrees F. Line 2 baking sheets with parchment or Silpat.